eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-combo.md

 $ oc get namespaces
 ```

 If the command is successful, you see a list of current namespaces.
-If not, ensure that you are logged into your Kubernetes cluster.
+If not, ensure that you are logged into your Kubernetes or OpenShift cluster.

 # Deploy a remote Codewind service and keycloak using the Codewind CLI